v-novaltd/LCEVCdecJS/docs/update_deps.md

 ## DPI

 The DPI library is the `lcevc_dpi` lib of `hybrid_encode` compiled using Emscripten.
-When a new version of Emscripten or `hybrid_encode` is release, is advisable to update it and copy it to `dil/src/liblcevc`.
+When a new version of Emscripten or `hybrid_encode` is released, it is advisable to update it and copy it to `dil/src/liblcevc`.